alexandreiabattles/content-ops-starter/content/pages/accumulated-score-aw.md

           Who said that Rome is weak?? - Sexta Ferrata Army Legion VI , one of the most feared units of the Roman Empire.
+This legion, founded by Julius Caesar to attack against Galia in past, later now this legion is responds to **Queen Kleopatra** to receive proctection in these times, and his decisions.

-This legion, founded by Julius Caesar, was known for its relentless strength, having the ability to endure in the toughest battles.
+          Was known for its relentless strength, having the ability to endure in the toughest battles.
 Today, under the command of the bold **General Lord Lucas**, the Sexta Ferrata revives that Roman honor.

           Their true history is marked by impossible conquests and battles where